By the end of Lecture 13, the course already has the full testing language: null/alternative, Type I and II error, level, power, NP lemma, and

 Only asymptotically; finite-sample behavior can differ.

-5. "Wald intervals are always fine."
+5. "Asymptotic normal confidence intervals are always fine."

 Data 145 Study Guide · Lectures 14–15 · Standalone Review Version